 Virtual reality has been around for over three decades, but with improved connectivity and more affordable headsets, 2020 could be a strong step towards mainstream adoption.
 This year could see improvements on an already impressive VR library of products and applications.

 For most people, VR is associated with gaming.
-There is no better way to fully immerse yourself in a new world than through a VR headset.
+There is no better way to fully immerse yourself in a new virtual world than through a VR headset.
 It’s a three-dimensional experience that instantly transports you to another time and place.
 VR games continue to benefit from new technology that improves graphics and connectivity.
 Not only could you be exploring a foreign landscape, but you can also do it with an online friend.

 This added connectivity dramatically increases the scope of VR gaming.
 Whether you’re interacting with a live dealer at a casino table or watching an NBA game from courtside seats, VR offers an opportunity to be present in the room with real people across the globe.